luyuanfan/cell-docker/README.md

 85865 (unauthenticated but can see the cell; apn is configured; tries hard to attach)

-85863 (unauthenticated but can see the cell; apn is configured; does not attempt much to attach?)
+85863 (unauthenticated but can see the cell; apn is configured; does not attempt much to attach?)z